Strategic Bidding in Electricity Markets with Convexified AC Market-Clearing Process: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{rior} to deregulation, the electricity industry was regulated by the federal energy regulatory commission and state public utility commissions.
-After the deregulation, the electricity is evolved into a distributed commodity in which the electricity market derives its price aiming to reduce the total cost of the network through the increase in the competitiveness \cite{gao2015optimal}.
-In this paradigm, each market participant (e.g. generation companies i.e GENCOs) wants to maximize its profit by leveraging an optimal bidding strategy \cite{song2002nash,li2005strategic}.
+Before deregulation, the electricity industry was regulated by the federal energy regulatory commission and state public utility commissions.
+After the deregulation, electricity is evolved into a distributed commodity.
+The electricity market derives its price aiming to reduce the total cost of the network through the increase in competitiveness \citep{gao2015optimal}.
+In this paradigm, each market participant (e.g., GENCOs) wants to maximize its profit by leveraging an optimal bidding strategy in a bilateral electricity market consisting of GENCOs and loads \cite{song2002nash} or in a transmission-constrained network where GENCOs have incomplete information \cite{li2005strategic}.
 In electrical power systems, market participants submit their bids to the ISO.
 Then, the ISO will clear the market to determine the Locational Marginal Pricing (LMP) and the awarded hourly generation dispatch of participants over $24$ hours.
-The strategic bidding of GENCOs in electricity markets with the DC Market Clearing Problem (DC-MCP) is extensively studied in the literature \cite{ruiz2009pool,pozo2011finding,baslis2011mid,kazempour2011strategic}, where each GENCO maximizes its profit given the DCOPF problem solved by ISO to clear the market.
-The ISO minimizes the total cost of operation subject to physical constraints of the power system.
-Thus, the strategic bidding problem is formulated as a \textit{bi-level} optimization problem that can be reformulated as a single \textit{Mathematical Program with Equilibrium Constraints} (MPEC)\cite{ruiz2009pool,ruiz2011equilibria,hobbs2000strategic,kardakos2014optimal}.
+The strategic bidding of GENCOs in electricity markets with the DC market-clearing Problem (DC-MCP) is extensively studied in the literature.
+Each GENCO maximizes its profit given the DCOPF problem solved by ISO to clear the market.
+For instance, in \cite{ruiz2009pool}, the authors proposed procedure to derive strategic offers relies on a bi-level programming model whose upper-level problem represents the profit maximization of the strategic GENCOs.
+In contrast, the lower-level one represents the MCP and the corresponding price formation.
+The bi-level model is reduced to a mixed-integer linear programming problem using the strong duality theorem and the Karush–Kuhn–Tucker (KKT) optimality conditions.
+In \cite{pozo2011finding}, authors proposed a compact formulation to find all pure Nash equilibria with stochastic demands based on the Stackelberg game.
+In \cite{baslis2011mid}, the authors proposed a yearly stochastic self-scheduling model for a price-maker hydro producer.
+In \cite{kazempour2011strategic}, a model aimed at helping strategic producers in making informed decisions on generation capacity investment is proposed.
+In all these articles, the ISO minimizes the total cost of operation subjected to physical constraints of the power system.
+Thus, the strategic bidding problem is formulated as a \textit{bi-level} optimization problem that can be reformulated as a single \textit{Mathematical Program with Equilibrium Constraints} (MPEC) with DC approximation power ﬂow constraints \cite{hobbs2000strategic}.